las3qj/watson-notes-app/README.md

 ## Quick feature overview

+### Easy, secure login with Google

+Requesting almost none of your account information (besides email, name, and profile picture) Watson Notes App has a quick Google sign-in / authentication.
+You can get started writing notes immediately!
+Or check out the demo to see Watson Notes without signing in.

 ### The rich text editor

 Watson Notes App's rich text editor was built using the Slate framework (https://github.com/ianstormtaylor/slate/tree/master/packages/slate-react) and comes with every tool the dedicated note taker may require, from text formatting to history tracking!